rsnodgrass/hass-flo-water/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=WREP29UDAMB6G)
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

-NOTE: The 'master' branch of this custom component is considered unstable, alpha quality and not guaranteed to work.
-Please make sure to use one of the official release branches when installing using HACS.

-### Supported Sensors
+### Supported Features

-- water flow rate (gpm)
+- sensors: water flow rate (gpm), water pressure (psi), water temperature (&deg;F)
-- water pressure (psi)
-- water temperature (&deg;F)
+- switching water supply on/off

-NOTE: Flo's webservice API only returns average sensor data for the previous 15 minute period.
-Real-time sensor state is not available from Flo at this time.
+- multiple Flo devices and locations
+- changing the water leak monitoring mode (home, away, sleep)

 ## Installation

+### Versions

+The 'master' branch of this custom component is considered unstable, alpha quality and not guaranteed to work.
+Please make sure to use one of the official release branches when installing using HACS, see [CHANGELOG](CHANGELOG.md) for what has changed in each version.

 Visit the Home Assistant community if you need [help with installation and configuration of Flo](https://community.home-assistant.io/t/flo-smart-water-leak-detector/119532).